 NTR 503 Practicum in Community Nutrition/Public Health Nutrition 1 (3 credits)

 NTR 504 Practicum in Clinical Nutrition 2 (3 credits)

 NTR 505 Practicum in Food Systems Management 2 (3 credits)

 NTR 506 Practicum in Community Nutrition/Public Health Nutrition 2 (3 credits)

 PREREQUISITES: All dietetics interns are required to have successfully completed an Accreditation Council for Education in Nutrition and Dietetics (ACEND) accredited undergraduate Didactic Program in Dietetics and obtained a baccalaureate degree.

 COURSE DESCRIPTIONS: Note that All courses are taken on a credit/no credit basis.

-of clinical nutrition knowledge, skills and competency requirements in clinical settings.
+Development and integration of clinical nutrition knowledge, skills and competency requirements in clinical settings.
+Credit/no credit.